wikimedia/schemas-event-primary/README.md

-'Primary' event JSONSchemas for Wikimedia & Mediawiki event data.
+'Primary' event JSONSchemas for Wikimedia & MediaWiki event data.

 This schema repository contains event schemas that directly affect user-facing features.
 These schemas are meant to represent 'tier 1' events.